From BR Bullpen

 The SkyDome was the first ballpark with a working retractable roof.
 Stade Olympique in Montreal had been conceived to have a retractable roof, but that feature did not become operational until after SkyDome opened, and never worked particularly well anyway.
 SkyDome's design was highly innovative, both because of the roof and also because it integrated elements of the cityscape into the ballpark, such as a hotel in which many rooms offered a view of the playing field.
 With its downtown location, large concourses, and numerous concession areas, it was a forerunner of many of the trends that would dominate the great wave of ballpark construction in the 1990s and 2000s.
 However, it also had a number of features which were about to go out of style, such as a multi-purpose playing surface that could also be configured for use by the Toronto Argonauts of the Canadian Football league or for soccer games, and artificial turf.
 When Camden Yards opened two years later in Baltimore, MD, inaugurating the "retro" look and the baseball-only, natural grass stadium trend, SkyDome instantly appeared dated.
 Yet, it was tremendously influential in demonstrating that a retractable roof was both feasible and operationally possible, but also in integrating neighboring buildings into its architecture.

 The ballpark tends to favor hitters over pitchers, but only slightly, with a park factor of 104 which ranked it 11th among 30 major league parks in 2010.
-Because it is largely enclosed, wind and cold are not as significant a factor as they usually are for ballparks in northern climates.
+Because it is largely enclosed, wind and cold are not as significant a factor as they usually are for ballparks in northern climates, and the ball tends to travel well, especially with the roof closed, favoring home run hitters.
 The most famous baseball moment in SkyDome history is Game 6 of the 1993 World Series, when Joe Carter hit a three-run walk-off home run off the Philadelphia Phillies' Mitch Williams to give the Jays their second World Championship.
 The SkyDome was the site of the 1991 All-Star Game, won 4-2 by the American League squad.
 It has also hosted first-round games of the World Baseball Classic in 2009.

 Related Sites